soham-sharma/Voice-Controlled-Robotic-Sorter/README.md

-# panda_gz_moveit2
+# Voice-Controlled Robotic Sorter

-A ROS 2 (Jazzy) simulation environment for the Franka Emika Panda robot arm, integrating Gazebo for physics simulation, MoveIt 2 for motion planning, and an overhead RGBD camera for tabletop perception and grasp planning.
+A ROS 2 (Jazzy) simulation environment for the Franka Emika FR3 robot arm, integrating Gazebo for physics simulation, MoveIt 2 for motion planning, and Vosk for offline voice control.
+The robot autonomously sorts complex geometries into bins using a Behavior Tree and GPD (Grasp Pose Detection) based on spoken natural language commands.

 ## Building and Running